5 Ways to Invest in Equal Representation

 Invest your time

-We understand that you don’t always have the money to invest in candidate campaigns or advocacy organizations that work to fight for representation, but understand that investing your time can be equally if not more valuable.
-Volunteering for your local organization, helping out your friend with her business or campaign.
-It also doesn’t have to be physical labor, it can be helping a woman out with relaxation and fun.
-If you know a woman in your life or community that’s working hard, take them out for a picnic, set up a movie night.
-Lots of women try to tackle so many things by themselves, and if there isn’t any way you can support them in the work, support them by helping them take a break.
+Not everyone has the money to invest in candidate campaigns or advocacy organizations that work to fight for representation, but investing your time can be equally if not more valuable!
+You can offer your time by volunteering for a local organization or helping out a friend with her business or campaign.
+It doesn’t have to be physical work; you can also invest your time by helping a woman out with relaxation and fun.
+If you know a woman in your life or community who is on the move nonstop, consider taking her out for a picnic or setting up a movie night.
+Lots of women try to tackle so many things by themselves, and if there isn’t any way you can support them in the work, help them take a break.

 Invest your talent

-You never know when your talents might be a game-changer for a woman.
-Let’s say you’re a good writer, and you know a woman who’s applying for a new job, she’s trying to brush up on her resume so that she can put her best foot forward.
-This would be a great opportunity for you to help polish that resume and increase her chances of being considered.
+You never know when your talent could change the game for another woman.
+For example, if you’re a good writer and you know a woman applying for a new job, you can use your skills to help her polish her resume and increase her chances of being considered.
 The same applies to when your friend is thinking about running for office.
-Can you help her start to craft her campaign goals/ message/speech/materials?
-How about If you’re good at throwing events or have great networking skills, why not throw a fundraiser?
-There are numerous ways you can implement things you’re good at to support women directly, or otherwise, support organizations and businesses who do.
+Can you help her start to craft her campaign goals, messages, speeches, or materials?
+If you’re good at throwing events or have great networking skills, why not throw a fundraiser?
+There are myriad ways you can use your strengths to support women around you or support organizations and businesses that have a wider reach.

 Invest with encouragement

-If you’re the type of person who loves encouraging and supporting others, pumping up and validating women who are working hard to reach their goals can keep her on track.
-There’s nothing better than someone cheering you on when you feel like you spend every day hurdling over obstacles.
-Especially women who we’re born with more obstacles and further setbacks than others.
-I recommend asking the women in your life to run! — even when they seem incredulous or nervous or think you are joking.
-This is one crucial way to invest in the women around you and there to hype them up will keep them encouraged and motivated to the very end.
+If you’re the type of person who loves encouraging and supporting others, use that to bolster women who are working hard to reach their goals and need your enthusiasm to stay on track!
+When you’re facing obstacle after obstacle, there’s nothing better than knowing there’s someone cheering you on from the sidelines.
+Consider asking the women in your life to run for office, even if they are hesitant or think you are joking.
+This is one crucial way to invest in the women around you, and knowing that you’re there to hype them up will keep them encouraged and motivated to the very end.

 Invest by paying it forward